ajstamm/blinks_public/perennial_garden/README.md

 # Acknowledgements

-Thanks to members of the Blinks Discord for their encouragement, advice, and assistance with debugging and learning the code, especially @Guardian-of-fun and @ReluctantPirate.
-Thanks to @RunDotGames for suggesting a way to turn off water.
+Thanks to members of the Blinks Discord for their encouragement, advice, and assistance with debugging and learning the code, especially [Guardian-of-fun](https://github.com/Guardian-of-fun) and [ReluctantPirate](https://github.com/ReluctantPirate).
+Thanks to [RunDotGames](https://github.com/RunDotGames) for suggesting a way to turn off water.